 He concludes the poem by stating that humanity has gotten the history of this tiny bird wrong, and perhaps that is for the best.
 Their presence, even in the historical past, would’ve been too much for modern life to handle.

 I can imagine, in some otherworld

 In that most awful stillness, that gasped and hummed,

 Humming-birds raced down the avenues.

-In the next two lines Lawrence features the main subject of his poem, the “Humming-bird.”
-In the imagined world the hummingbird is much different from how it is in our own.
-First though, he states that there was an “awful stillness” that sat heavy on the earth.
+In the next two lines, Lawrence features the main subject of his poem, the “Humming-bird.”
+In the imagined world, the hummingbird is much different from how it is in our own.
+First, though, he states that there was an “awful stillness” that sat heavily on the earth.
 There was not the movement that one associates with contemporary life.
 The pace of existence was slower due to the lack of a human presence and “awful” because of the creatures that walked through it.

 Before anything had a soul,

 While life was a heave of matter, half inanimate,

 And went whizzing through the slow, vast, succulent stems.